ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 Configuration          | Example                                                                           | Description
 ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------
-IDM User Endpoint      | <<proto>>://<<host>>/openidm/managed/user?_action=patch&_queryFilter=userName+eq+ | End point used to create a user in ForgeRock IDM
+IDM User Endpoint      | <<proto>>://<<host>>                                                              | Protocol and host for the IDM application.
+Full URL is built by adding query parameters in the node's backend.
 IDM Admin User         | idmAdmin                                                                          | IDM admin user used to query the IDM user endpoint
 IDM Password Secret ID | openidmadminpass                                                                  | field for the IDM admin password secret id.
 The secret from the file system with this id. must contain the value of the password for the IDM administrator user
 ```

 ## 4. Scenarios